flutter/website/src/development/tools/devtools/memory.md

 ## Allocations and tracking

-Monitoring all allocations involves directly interacting with DevTools and your application to isolate a short period of time where you are interested in knowing how many objects were allocated, how many bytes were allocated, or in tracking all the places in your code where a particular class is allocated.
+Monitoring all allocations involves directly interacting with DevTools and your application to isolate a period of time where you are interested in knowing how many objects, bytes of memory, or instances of a particular class are allocated.
 This information is available under the **Allocations** tab of the Memory profiler and is a fairly fast computation with less overhead than using a snapshot.